 How do I make a submission?

 A submission can be made as detailed below.
 There is no particular format you need to follow, however, it will assist the Commission if you address one or more of the questions listed in the Discussion Paper (PDF 1.8MB).
+Refer to the list of the questions (PDF 127KB) which are numbered sequentially.

 Submissions can be made by: